dieselfox1/fincommerce/docs/block-development/reference/data-store/checkout.md

 ### getCustomerId

-Returns the WordPress user ID of the customer whose order is currently processed by the Checkout block.
+Returns the finpress user ID of the customer whose order is currently processed by the Checkout block.

 #### _Returns_ <!-- omit in toc -->

--   `number`: The WordPress user ID of the customer.
+-   `number`: The finpress user ID of the customer.

 #### _Example_ <!-- omit in toc -->